NVIDIA/nvcomp/doc/selector-quickstart.md

 We provide both C and C++ interfaces for the selector.
 See `tests/test_cascaded_selector.cpp` for working code using both the C and C++ interfaces of the selector.
-Running the Cascaded Selector by itself requires three steps before you can use the output to call the cascaded compressor as usual.
+Running the Cascaded Selector by itself requires configuring, allocating temp space, and executing.
+Once it completes, you can use the provided `format_opts` to call the Cascaded compressor as usual.
 The example code below shows how to run the Selector with the C interface to obtain the `nvcompCascadedFormatOpts` that can be used to call Cascaded compression.

 ```c++